 5. Use a Written Lease.

 It does not matter if your best friend is renting your room.
-If you are behaving as a landlord, you should act like one.
+If you are a landlord, you should act like one.
 You need to create a standard, state-approved lease.
 You can usually find these online for a small fee.
 If you cannot find one or do not want to create one, be aware that all state and local landlord-tenant laws are still applicable.
 One landlord who rents out her space to help her pay her mortgage suggests creating a month-to-month lease to create an easy out for changes in circumstances, or personality issues.